 click here to see some miscellaneous notes.

-i’m a fan of python. in particular, sagemath. since 2020 i have been contributing to sagemath. here are some things i’ve done in sagemath.
+i’m a fan of python. in particular, sagemath. since 2020 i have been contributing to sagemath. here are some things i’ve done in sagemath. as of january 27, 2026, i am the 62nd most prolific contributor to sage.

 in summer 2021 i participated in the Google Summer of Code with sagemath. i did it again in 2022.